Symbol letters of Feynman integrals from Gram determinants: Summary and outlook

 \section{Summary and outlook}

-In this Letter, we present an algorithmic approach for constructing symbol letters for a given integral family that admits $\nd\log$-type CDEs.
+In this Letter, we present an algorithmic approach for constructing both rational and algebraic symbol letters for a given integral family that admits $\nd\log$-type CDEs.
 Our method does not require prior knowledge of the CDEs, thus bypassing challenging steps such as symbolic IBP reduction and the construction of canonical bases.
-It relies on the recursive structure of Baikov representations and the $\nd\log$-integrand construction.
-Specifically, we identify possible rational letters using $\nd\log$ construction under maximal cut and select combinations of Gram determinants in the irrational letters based on certain criteria derived from the recursive structure.
-For planar integral families, we provide a proof-of-concept program package that automates our algorithm, demonstrating its effectiveness in solving non-trivial problems with multiple loops and external legs.
+We identify possible rational letters from the singular structure of the Baikov representations under maximal cut, and select candidates for algebraic letters as combinations of Gram determinants based on criteria derived from the recursive structure.
+We provide a proof-of-concept program package that automates our algorithm, demonstrating its effectiveness in solving non-trivial problems with multiple loops and external legs.
+These include both planar and non-planar families at two and three loops with up to five external legs.

 The symbol letters obtained through our method can be used to bootstrap the CDEs for the corresponding integral families.
 This can be effectively accomplished with numeric IBP reduction and $\nd\log$-integrand construction.
 In particular, we successfully obtain the CDEs for a two-loop five-point family with two external masses and for a three-loop four-point family with two external masses.
 Both results were previously unknown in the literature.
 It is then easy to write the solutions as iterated integrals, which can be further converted to multiple polylogarithms (MPLs) \cite{Goncharov:1998kja, Goncharov:2001iea, Brown:2009qja} or evaluated using series expansion along a contour \cite{Moriello:2019yhu, Hidding:2020ytt}.
 We anticipate that our method can be applied to a wide range of similar calculations in the future.